Dynamical convexity and elliptic periodic orbits for Reeb flows: Statement of the results

 In order to understand the results of this paper, it is important to define a notion of dynamical convexity for general contact manifolds in terms of the underlying contact homology.
 We will use contact homology in the definition although this is yet to be fully put on a rigorous basis \cite{HWZ10, HWZ11, HN}.
 However, our results do not have transversality issues and in many situations can be stated in terms of other invariants, like equivariant symplectic homology.
 (As proven in \cite{BO2}, equivariant symplectic homology is isomorphic to linearized contact homology whenever the late is well defined.)

 Let us recall the basic definitions.
-Cylindrical contact homology $HC_*(M,\alpha)$ is an invariant of the contact structure whose chain complex is generated by good periodic orbits of $R_\alpha$.
+Cylindrical contact homology $HC_*(M,\alpha)$ is an invariant of the contact structure $\xi:=\ker \alpha$, whose chain complex is generated by good periodic orbits of $R_\alpha$.
 This is defined whenever the periodic orbits of $R_\alpha$ satisfy suitable assumptions; see Section \ref{sec:CH} for details.
-Throughout this paper, \emph{we will take the grading given by the Conley-Zehnder index and use rational coefficients}.
+Throughout this paper, \emph{we will assume that the first Chern class $c_1 (\xi)$ vanishes on $H_2 (M,\Z)$, take the grading given by the Conley-Zehnder index and use rational coefficients}.

 The Conley-Zehnder index is defined for non-degenerate periodic orbits and there are different extensions for degenerate closed orbits in the literature; see, for instance, \cite{HWZ, Lon02, RS}.
 We will consider here the Robbin-Salamon index and lower and upper semicontinuous extensions of the Conley-Zehnder index.
-We will denote them by $\rs$, $\czl$ and $\czu$ respectively (see Section \ref{sec:CZ} for precise definitions; the lower semicontinuous index coincides with those defined in \cite{HWZ,Lon99,Lon02}).
+We will denote them by $\rs$, $\czl$ and $\czu$ respectively (see Section \ref{sec:CZ} for precise definitions; the lower semicontinuous index coincides with those defined in \cite{HWZ,Lon99,Lon00,Lon02,LZ}).

 In their celebrated paper \cite{HWZ}, Hofer, Wysocki and Zehnder introduced the notion of \emph{dynamical convexity} for tight contact forms on the three-sphere: a contact form on $S^{3}$ is called dynamically convex if every periodic orbit $\gamma$ satisfies $\czl(\gamma) \geq 3$.
 They proved that a convex hypersurface in $\R^{4}$ (that is, a smooth hypersurface bounding a compact convex set with non-empty interior) with the induced contact form is dynamically convex.
 Notice that, in contrast to convexity, dynamical convexity \emph{is invariant by contactomorphisms}.
 Their main result establishes that the Reeb flow of a dynamically convex contact form has global sections given by pages of an open book decomposition.
 The existence of such sections has several dynamical consequences like, for instance, the dichotomy between two or infinitely many periodic orbits.